Tips and tricks Best practice guides, FAQ & more

 Every day, an array of tasks are performed in and between Microsoft Office 365 tools, such as Excel, PowerPoint, and Word.
-Many of these tasks are repetitive by nature and when performed manually over and over become not only tedious to perform, but also error-prone.
+Many of these tasks should be tested.
+But they are often repetitive by nature and when performed manually over and over become not only tedious to perform, but also error-prone.

-Oftentimes, these tasks are good candidates for robotic process automation (RPA), and much time and effort can be saved when either part of the task or the entire task is automated.
+Oftentimes, these tests are good candidates for automation, and much time and effort can be saved when either part of the test or the entire test is automated.

-To automate them isn’t necessarily difficult if the right tool is chosen, and the result to be expected is not only faster performance of tasks, but also higher accuracy.
-This will drive higher productivity, lower risk, and lower costs - which are absolutely pivotal during the economic downturn that we are currently facing.
+To automate them isn’t necessarily difficult if the right tool is chosen, and the result to be expected is not only faster performance, but also higher accuracy.
+This will drive higher productivity, lower risk, and lower costs.

 To give an example of how the different applications can be automated, we’ll zoom in on one of the most widely used technologies within the Office package: Excel.